 Much like a forest, if we are missing key microbiota in our gut, we’ll see a decline in health.

 The gut microbiome is an amazing ecosystem that interacts intimately with our own ecosystem.
 Modern life has steadily marched us away from the life we need to have a healthy gut microbiome but, thankfully for us, the solution is waiting at the end of our forks.

+How can we get prebiotics through diet?
 There are many foods rich in prebiotic fibers.
 Some of these include:

 - Lightly cooked onions and leeks

 - Green bananas and plantains

 - Cooked and cooled potatoes